fanitaadamova/My-personal-React-Project-Softuni/README.md

 ##### CRUD OPERATIONS

  - GET to endpoint HOST/data/:collection
-   The service returns array of all products in technique collection;
+   The service returns array of all products in technique collection.

  - GET to endpoint HOST/data/:collection?where=type={match}
        *for example: GET  http://localhost:3030/data/technique?where=type="Лаптоп"